LibraryCarpentry/lc-sql/_episodes/01-introduction.md

 relational data.
 We're going to use SQLite today, but basically everything we teach you will apply to the other database systems as well (e.g., MySQL, PostgreSQL, MS Access, Filemaker Pro).
-The only things that will differ are the details of exactly how to import and export data and possibly some differences in datatype.
+The only things that will differ are the details of exactly how to import and export data and possibly some differences in datatype..

 ## Introduction to DB Browser for SQLite